Namgyal Rinpoche: Return to the United Kingdom and Canada

 In 1962, Ananda Bodhi returned to England at the invitation of the English Sangha Trust.
 He was a special guest speaker at the Fifth International Congress of Psychotherapists in London where he met Julian Huxley, Anna Freud and R.D.
 Laing, among others.
 In 1964, he came into contact with Tibetan Buddhism, "was instantly and deeply impressed."
 In 1965, he founded the Johnstone House Contemplative Community, a retreat center near Dumfries in Scotland.
 A year earlier he had met Chögyam Trungpa Rinpoche and Akong Tulku, Tibetan lamas at Oxford.
 Chögyam Trungpa and Akong Tulku had been sent by the 16th Karmapa to study and live in the West.

 Ananda Bodhi donated his Theravāda center Johnstone House to Chögyam Trungpa Rinpoche and Akong Tulku, which Chögyam Trungpa named Samye Ling, one of the first Buddhist centers in the West.
 With his donation of the house that would become Samye Ling, Namgyal Rinpoche played a "timely role in the spread of Tibetan Buddhist teachings in Europe."
 (Earlier Tibetan centres were the Kalachakra Temple of Saint Petersburg, Russia, founded in 1915; the temple founded by Kalmykian refugees in Belgrade, Serbia, in 1929, and the Lamaist Buddhist Center in Howell, New Jersey, US, founded in 1958).

-In 1965, Ananda Bodhi returned to Canada with two of his senior students, Tony Olbrecht and Barry Goulden, where he established a new community, The Dharma Centre of Canadain 1966 (incorporated as a charity 1972), and founded the Centennial Lodge of the Theosophical Society (1967).
+In 1965, Ananda Bodhi returned to Canada with two of his senior students, Tony Olbrecht and Barry Goulden, where he established a new community, The Dharma Centre of Canada in 1966 (incorporated as a charity 1972), and founded the Centennial Lodge of the Theosophical Society (1967).
 Over the years that followed, Namgyal Rinpoche began to stress the study of Western psychology and philosophy, exercise, diet, and the appreciation of fine art and music as a supplement to traditional Buddhist training, and began taking students with him on voyages to various countries around the world, often on cargo ships.